sarkhan69/myAopLogging/README.md

 - just mark it with the annotation @NoLogging
 - or use it for classes @Component

-in the directory there is an example of a compiled file for integration into projects on the 15th JAVA version
+in the directory src/test is an example of a compiled file for integration into projects on the 15th JAVA version

 P.S. and don't forget about @ToString in your models, dto, entity etc...